The bending of light and lensing in modified gravity: Equations of motion in a spherically symmetric field

-\end{widetext} In the case of general relativity, the right-hand side of this equation is zero, and the particle moves along a geodesic.
+In the case of general relativity, $\alpha$ and $\phi_t$ are zero, and the particle moves along a geodesic.
 This is not the case here, but we can still integrate our equation.
 Multiplication by $2Adr/d\tau$ leads to

 Integration yields

 where ${\cal E}$ is another constant of integration.
 After using (\ref{eq:dtdt}), we get